narrative-io/narrative-jobs/content/en/open-positions/backend-engineer.md

 towards a future where users can leverage our collaboration tools without needing their data to reside on our platform; instead our query engine will be embeddable where their data is already at rest.

-Here are the kinds of projects you will likely work on:
+Given that background, here are the kinds of projects you will likely work on:

 - Add capabilities to [NQL](https://kb.narrative.io/narrative-sql-nql-overview), including:
     - Iterating on our forecasting system so that users get faster, more accurate insights into the volume and